gtmb007/MyCharge/README.md

 Set database connection on eclipse.

 #Dependency
-Go to pom.xml and add all the dependencies required.
+Go to pom.xml and add all dependencies required.

 #Modify these according to your database credential
 Go to application.properties file